 A Hybrid Solution to Accessible Cloud-Based Data

 Regardless of the industry, mid- to large-size companies are looking for integration solutions that are truly scalable in a cloud-based data warehouse.
 The reality for both B2B and B2C companies is that the amount of data they will warehouse is likely to continue to scale exponentially.
 Now, even mid-size firms can have a half of terabyte of data already stored in the cloud and in the next few years a terabyte or more will likely be the norm.
-Being limited to data queries at 40 records per second because of internet latency or restrictions put in place by SaaS platforms means most of a company’s data will be, for all intensive purposes, inaccessible.
+Being limited to data queries at 40 records per second because of internet latency or restrictions put in place by SaaS platforms means most of a company’s data will be, for all intents and purposes, inaccessible.

 One way to improve the accessibility of data is to mirror cloud data to a data warehouse sitting on an inexpensive on-premise or collocated server.
 There are many products that do this, although there are vast differences in scalability, performance, and robustness of the various offerings.
 What is necessary is some form of query logic that either streams the data or nurses the data from the Cloud in chunks to limit the number of records queried in one pass.
 Different vendors have different techniques, some of which are protected by patents that would block other vendors from copying these techniques.